Student scams

 • your family will be in danger if you try to contact them.

-It is important to understand that government agencies, banks and other large organisations will not threaten you or ask you to pay a fine over the phone.
-If you receive a call of this nature hang up immediately and reach out to someone you trust for assistance such as a UQ Student Advisor or your family and friends.
+It is important to understand that government agencies, banks and other large organisations will not threaten you or ask you to pay a fine over the phone or a video call.
+If you receive a demand of this nature, immediately stop the conversation and reach out to someone you trust for assistance such as a UQ’s Student Support and Wellbeing Services team who can provide you with the support and advice you need, or your family and friends.

 Rental property scam